jappeace/jappeaceApplication/content/undeadlock-event-source.md

 and insert events by hand,
 rather then using the internal library.
 I decided this was a bad precedence to set.
-I was afraid other engineers would copy this approach, when it wasn't necessary.
+I was afraid other engineers would copy this approach when it wasn't necessary.
 So I went looking for other solutions.